Mandaris-LLC/react-native-navigation-full-circle/docs/adding-buttons-to-the-navigator.md

 ```

 ##### Android left button
-On Android, only four button types are supported.
+On Android, four button types are supported by default without the need to provide an icon.
 You can use them by specifying one of the following ids in your left button definition:

 * back
 * cancel
 * accept
 * sideMenu

-> Note: It's currently not possibly to change left button icon on Android.

 #### Floating Action Button (FAB) - Android only
 Each screen can contain a single Fab which is displayed at the bottom right corner of the screen.